bennywee/donut_ceviche_classifier/README.md

 6) Monitor model performance in production

 A simple way to do this is to create a API using Flask to be hosted in the staging container.
-Since model development was done in a docker container, we could create another container to serve the model and API in staging.
+We can create the staging container by writing a new Dockerfile or extending the existing one as a multi stage build.